Dreezy305/User-Acc-Backend/README.md

 7. `/getTransactionHistory` - POST: Retrieves the transaction history of a particular user.

+8. the test suite can be located in the app.e2e-spec.ts file

 ### The API documentation was generated using Swagger.
 You can access the documentation at http://localhost:8000/docs. or https://user-management-assessment.herokuapp.com/docs